zng-ui/zng/TODO/_current.md

         - Gestures can "push" against a constraint.
         - Pan scroll has visual feedback when it can't scroll a direction anymore.
             - Different from no feedback when you can never scroll in a direction.
+    - Pinning:
+        - One finger rotates around a fixed point.
     - Long press (from mouse too?).
     - Force press.
         - Normalized force is 0.5 (for touchscreens without force detection).